- I'll miss you, Mr. Hooper.

 - "You're right, Big Bird.
 It's...
 It'll never be the same around here without him.
 But you know something?
-We can all be very happy that we had the chance to be with him, and to know him, and to love him a lot when he was here."
+We can all be very happy that we had the chance to be with him, and to know him... and to love him a lot when he was here."

-Add to that Big Bird singing "It's Not Easy Being Green" to a recently deceased Jim Henson during Henson's funeral service, and the Muppets win at making hard-hearted hannahs to tears every time.
+- Add to that Big Bird singing "It's Not Easy Being Green" to a recently deceased Jim Henson during Henson's funeral service, and the Muppets win at bringing even the most hard-hearted hannahs to tears every time.
 The big gut-wrencher is right after he finishes...

 Gonzo: But we were just getting to know him!

-Not to mention two years later, Richard Hunt followed Henson to the grave which makes this scene more heartwenching.
+- Not to mention two years later, Richard Hunt followed Henson to the grave which makes this scene more heartwenching.

 Scooter: Reading a fanmail Perhaps the substance of Jim Henson's genius was the ability to see wonder far off in crazy directions.
 And get people to follow him there.